 The EA Coastal Strategic Overview

-The 2008 Coastal Strategic Overview for the Environment Agency (EA) was an important development; it meant that the EA took responsibility for much of what had been Defra’s Coast Protection function and for the first time one organisation had overall responsibility for the management of all coastal risks.
+In April 2008 the Environment Agency was given a ‘strategic overview for sea flooding and coastal erosion risk management’ (Coastal Strategic Overview) by Defra, an important development which meant that the EA took responsibility for much of what had been Defra’s Coast Protection function and for the first time one organisation had overall responsibility for the management of all coastal risks.
 It also created fewer, bigger and more strategic regional Coastal Groups, with sixteen becoming the seven Coastal Groups of England that exist today.

 Whilst the Environment Agency and local coast protection authorities had been working together effectively in many ways for a number of years, the Strategic Overview provided the opportunity for closer collaboration on coastal risk management, particularly in the context of climate change.